jinai/be-degit-workshop-IdentityServer/exercises/03-BackendApiAccess-HybridFlow/README.md

-# Exercise 3: Backend access for Admin web
+# Exercise 3: Backend access for MVC web

 In this exercise we are going to configure so that our MVC Web can access our api backend service.
-To do this we are going to "upgrade" our client for the Admin web to the Hybrid flow.
+To do this we are going to "upgrade" our client for the MVC web to the Hybrid flow.
 This means that we will include an authorization code in our response along with the id_token.

 ## Exercise 3.1: Modify the client in Identity Server